bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/javascript/this-is-about-this.md

 ### 'Bound' instance methods

-With instance methods, if you want to ensure `this` always refers to the class instance, the best way is to use arrow functions and [class fields](https:
+With instance methods, if you want to ensure `this` always refers to the class instance, the best way is to use arrow functions and [class fields]
 //developer.mozilla.org/docs/Web/JavaScript/Reference/Classes/Public_class_fields):

 ```js